 - Fluent English language skills, good German language skills

 We create prospects for people and with people.
 As GIZ has an international mandate, we offer a multicultural working environment.
 We are committed service providers and dedicated professionals, even under difficult circumstances.
 We take pride in enabling our employees to develop their professional and personal skills.
 There are plenty of reasons to join our motivated team – ranging from the diverse challenges you will face on a daily basis in one of our 130 partner countries, to the broad scope you will have for shaping your work.

-Please note that we can only accept and process applications received via our online e-recruiting system.
-If you are unable to submit your application in this way, contact the person named below.
+Please note that we basically can only receive and process applications sent via our e-recruiting system.
+Should you not be able to do so, please contact the person named in the job advertisement.

-To enable us to assess your existing skills and qualifications as part of our internal selection procedure, please complete the questionnaire on your competences when you apply online.
+To enable us to assess your existing skills and qualifications as part of our internal selection procedure, please complete the questionnaire on your competencies when you apply online.

 After submitting an application, please check your spam/junk folder regularly for incoming messages, as emails from our e-recruiting system are treated as spam by some providers.